BentoBoxWorld/docs/docs/gamemodes/AOneBlock/index.md

 === "biome"
     !!! summary "Description"
         `biome` is an experimental option.
 However, it changes biome only for the "magic" block location.
-        So we would suggest to use Biomes addon that has an option to change biome on whole island.
+        So we would suggest to use the Biomes addon that has an option to change the biome on whole island.
         You can do it with phase start commands which would trigger biome change.

 === "start-commands"